Law Offices of Osas Iyamu, LLC.

 Application Process

 To be considered for parole, individuals will need to file a specific form with USCIS, provide supporting documentation to demonstrate eligibility, and pay a required fee.
-Further information regarding eligibility and the application process, including a notice in the Federal Register, will be published soon.
+USCIS will soon publish further information about eligibility and the application process, including a notice in the Federal Register.

 It is crucial to note that USCIS will reject any filings or individual requests received before the official start date of the application process later this summer.